Table 3.2 Summary of rating (or partial credit) scale structures

 a) For dichotomies,

-AVERAGE MEASURE is mean of measures in category.
+OBSERVED AVERAGE is mean of measures in category.
+It is not a parameter estimate.

 M->C = Does Measure imply Category?